smv5047/Drone-On-FE/README.md

 ## Contributions

--Please feel free to submit a pull request if you have a cool new feature or a bug fix that you'd liek to contribute
+Please feel free to submit a pull request if you have a cool new feature or a bug fix that you'd liek to contribute

 ## Contributors